DevExpress/devextreme-documentation/api-reference/10 UI Components/dxBarGauge/1 Configuration/relativeInnerRadius.md

 Defines the radius of the bar that is closest to the center relatively to the radius of the topmost bar.

 ---
-This option accepts values from the (0, 1) range.
+This property accepts values from the (0, 1) range.